Kileak/CTF/2016/internetwache/misc/wiredshark/README.md

-# Internetwache 2016 - Rock with the wired shark! - 70 pts
+# IWCTF 2016 - Rock with the wired shark! - 70 pts

 > Description: Sniffing traffic is fun.
 I saw a wired shark.
 Isn't that strange?
 >